PhilipYip1988/python-tutorials/009_itertools_module/readme.md

 ![img_003](./images/img_003.png)

 Any previous value accessed is dismissed and it is not possible to move backwards.
-Casting to a list, will exhaust all remaining values in the iterator:
+Casting to a ```tuple```, will exhaust all remaining values in the iterator:

 ```
-for num in inumber:
-    print(num)
+tuple(inumber)
 ```

 ![img_004](./images/img_004.png)

 ## itertools module

 Additional iterator classes are available in the ```iterators``` module.
-This can be imported using:
+The module can be imported using:

 ```
 import itertools